How media libraries help ensure brand consistency

 Last, the use of watermarks for images distributed to partners and suppliers can limit downstream brand consistency problems, by stopping print-ready and high res digital assets from going into inadvertent circulation.
 The brand consistency cost of tracking down just one asset mistakenly “let into the wild” can be substantial.
 No one wants a big campaign damaged by a premature message leak.
 Watermarking is a core feature of media libraries that can reduce this kind of risk.

-Your Brand is a Trust
+Your brand is a trust

 Your brand is a trust, and needs protection.
 Media libraries help ensure the integrity of your brand, so that you can reach new sales heights.
-For further information about media libraries and brand consistency, check out our Stay On Brand!
-Webinar.